 While it would be more convenient to always have access to our entire wealth within reach, and it would be more secure to keep all our funds in a vault that is difficult to access, those extremes are not a realistic way to manage our wealth.
 You probably keep most of your money in the bank for “safe” keeping, or in a safe if you don’t trust the banks.
 Maybe you keep a small stash of cash someplace “just in case,” but generally, we only carry on us what we need in a wallet or purse while keeping the rest secured.

 What does all this have to do with crypto security?

 Crypto safety can be approached in a similar manner to how we store our traditional assets.
-There are 3-4 main ways that crypto users store crypto, each one balancing convenience and security.
+There are 3-4 main ways that digital currency users store crypto, each one balancing convenience and security.
 The more convenient the solution, the less secure, and vice versa.
 Let’s break each of these down:

 Keeping crypto on an Exchange - Least Secure, Most Convenient: Many crypto users keep their crypto on the same exchange that they purchased it on.
 This is likely because they do not understand self-custody, or they are too lazy to move it.
 This is a bad idea as we have seen dozens of exchange hacks where millions in customer funds were lost.
 Exchanges are large and very popular targets for hackers.

 Remember that keeping your crypto on an exchange is the same as keeping money in a bank account.
 You do not actually physically hold nor control those funds.
 When keeping funds on an exchange, or indeed, in a bank, what you are actually holding is an IOU, a promise that the entity will pay you back when the time comes to withdrawal.